 Both fairy tales and myths can have multiple interpretations.
 This is the nature of archetypes.
 Jungian analyst Jean Knox described archetypes as acting as “scaffolding” that shape personal experience.4 At the core of this scaffolding are emotional and instinctive aspects of the body that are both ancient and universal, yet also conditioned by personal experience.
 Therefore, certain aspects of a myth or fairy tale will be interpreted differently according to who engages with the story and to what end.
 Even more interesting, a myth or fairytale may be understood differently by the same person at different points in her life.

 One difference between myths and fairy tales has to do with their subject matter.
 Myths are thought to deal with accepted, if not celebrated, experiences, such as initiation rites.
 In contrast, fairy tales are believed to address shadow aspects of civilization.
-Their subject matter is more often suppressed by cultures, such as childhood sexual abuse, rather than honored.
+Rather than revered, their subject matter is more often suppressed by cultures, such as child sexual abuse.

 Fairy tales emerged more recently.
 They address the types of wounds endured in fragmented hierarchical societies, in which trauma and oppression are relatively common occurrences that people must learn how to avoid or overcome.
 In the introduction to The Original Folk & Fairy Tales of the Brothers Grimm, Jack Zipes wrote: